hapijs/hapi/docs/Reference.md

 - `host` - the hostname or IP address the server is bound to.
 Defaults to `0.0.0.0` which means any available network interface.
 Set to `127.0.0.1` or `localhost` to restrict connection to those coming from the same machine.
 - `port` - the TPC port the server is listening to.
-Defaults to port `80` for HTTP and to `443` when TLS is configured. to use an ephemeral port, use `0` and once the server is started, retrieve the port allocation via `server.info.port`.
+Defaults to port `80` for HTTP and to `443` when TLS is configured.
+  To use an ephemeral port, use `0` and once the server is started, retrieve the port allocation via `server.info.port`.
 - `options` - An object with the server configuration as described in [server options](#server-options).

 ```javascript